WORKING IN IRELAND

 To apply for a PPSN visit: http://www.welfare.ie/en/Pages/Personal-Public-Service-Number-How-to-Apply.aspx.
-If you are a frontier worker, i.e. living in Northern Ireland and are working in the Republic of Ireland, you apply for a PPS number in the normal way at a designated PPS Registration Centre.
+If you are a frontier worker, i.e. living in Northern Ireland and are working in Ireland, you apply for a PPS number in the normal way at a designated PPS Registration Centre.

 Starting a Business

 If you are starting a business, City and County Enterprise Boards provide supports for the development of local businesses.
 You can find more information about their seminars and start your own business course on www.enterpriseboards.ie